Blaine Higgs: COVID-19 pandemic

 Higgs led the provincial government response to the COVID-19 pandemic in New Brunswick.
 On March 19, 2020, the government declared a state of emergency.
 Higgs tested positive for COVID-19 on December 31, 2021.

 2020 re-election

 Higgs argued that stability in government was required for the next phase of the COVID-19 pandemic and economic recovery.
 The snap election was called on August 17, 2020.
 Higgs and the Progressive Conservatives were re-elected to a majority government in the 2020 provincial election held on September 14.

+Fiscal activities

+The Higgs government has been praised by credit rating agencies, public policy think tanks, and media outlets for consistently generating surpluses and paying down the provincial debt, which had progressively increased due to annual deficits that began in the 2007-2008 fiscal year.
+As at March 31, 2018 (the first financial statement released after Higgs' government was sworn-in), the provincial debt was $13.9 billion, and as at March 31, 2024 it was down to $11.8 billion.